Environmental & Land Use Law Section

 Giving back to the community is important.
 The Executive Committee in the past several years has developed a high school curriculum for Law Day specifically geared toward environmental and land use law, undertaken a project on sustainability of law office practices, and hosted numerous free brown bags on topics of interest such as I-297 and the Endangered Species Act.
 We have also sponsored Earth Day and Habitat for Humanity Work Days.
 Your dues make this possible.

 The WSBA Environmental and Land Use Law Section solicits donations from law firms and section members to fund scholarships for its midyear meeting and conference held each spring.
 Scholarships serve an educational and charitable purpose by helping attorneys and law students attend the midyear conference and CLE who would not otherwise be able to attend.

 Secretary: Nicolas Sweeney (2023-2024)

 Young Lawyer Liaison: Rachel Sinsheimer (2022-2024)

-The WSBA ELUL Executive Committee generally conducts meetings via Zoom video conference on the second Tuesday of each month at 4 p.m.
+The WSBA ELUL Executive Committee generally conducts meetings via Zoom video conference the second Wednesday of each month at 4 p.m.
 Please see the event calendar for exact time and Zoom link.

 For more information about the Executive Committee members, check out their biographies.

 Join Our List Serve and Follow Us on Social Media

 To join the section list serve or for general section questions, please send your email address and bar number to email@example.com.
 For more information and to get involved with the section, please contact Section Chair, Donya Burns.
 The ELUL Section is on Facebook and LinkedIn; please follow us to receive the most recent updates.